simonmichael/hledger_site/src/ledger.md

 hledger understands most Ledger periodic transactions, but if you find some variants that are not supported, please report.

-hledger 1.28 tends to require periodic transactions to start on a natural period boundary, unless you use one of [these syntaxes](/1.28/hledger.html#intervals-with-custom-start-date).
-This will be fixed in 1.29.

 When you do specify a custom start date, hledger will start the transactions on that date.
 Ledger seems to always generate them on the period boundaries.